-If you're looking for R Interview Questions & Answers for Experienced or Freshers, you are at right place.
-There are lot of opportunities from many reputed companies in the world.
+If you're looking for R Interview Questions & Answers for Experienced or Freshers, you are at the right place.
+There are a lot of opportunities from many reputed companies in the world.
 According to research Business Analytics with R salary ranges from $30,000 to $182,000.

 The statistical programming language is widely used amongst data miners and statistics analysts for the development of data analysis and statistical software respectively.

-R is an application of the S programming language with lexical scoping semantics encouraged by Scheme.
+R is an application of the S programming language with lexical scoping semantics encouraged by the Scheme.
 This computing program was created by Mr. Ross Ihaka and Mr. Robert Gentleman at Auckland University, New Zealand.
 The language is named “R” after the first names of the authors.
 Although the project was initiated in the year 1992, its first version was released in 1995 and a stable version after half a decade (2000) respectively.

 2. Statistical Analysis System: SAS has always been the first choice for exclusive and independent enterprises for their analytics needs.
-Extensive documentation and GUI, paired with authentic technical support makes SAS a reliable tool for business organizations.
+Extensive documentation and GUI, paired with authentic technical support make SAS a reliable tool for business organizations.
 R is considered as the foremost programming tool in the field of academics and research when compared to SAS which is extremely famous in commercial analytics.

 3. Software package for statistical analysis: a Software package for statistical analysis (SPSS) is often used in social sciences and is studied as the easiest to learn in comparison to other statistical tools.
 It is very prominent amongst non-statisticians because of its similarities to excel, making it easy for the users who are priorly aware of excel easy to understand SPSS.